-IV.B.1.f).(1).(d) working in interprofessional teams to enhance patient safety and improve patient care quality; (Core) IV.B.1.f).(1).(e) participating in identifying system errors and implementing potential systems solutions; (Core) IV.B.1.f).(1).(f) incorporating considerations of value, cost awareness, delivery and payment, and riskbenefit analysis in patient and/or population-based care as appropriate; and, (Core) IV.B.1.f).(1).(g) understanding health care finances and its impact on individual patients' health decisions.
-IV.B.1.f).(2) Residents must learn to advocate for patients within the health care system to achieve the patient's and family's care goals, including, when appropriate, end-of-life goals.
+IV.B.1.f).(1).(d) working in interprofessional teams to enhance patient safety and improve patient care quality; (Core) IV.B.1.f).(1).(e) participating in identifying system errors and implementing potential systems solutions; (Core) IV.B.1.f).(1).(f) incorporating considerations of value, cost awareness, delivery and payment, and risk-benefit analysis in patient and/or population-based care as appropriate; (Core) IV.B.1.f).(1).(g) understanding health care finances and its impact on individual patients' health decisions; (Core) IV.B.1.f).(1).(h) assisting patients in navigating the complexities of a health care system; and, $^{(\text{Core})}$ IV.B.1.f).(1).(i) promoting optimal patient health and function, and preventing disease and injury in populations.
+(Core) IV.B.1.f).(2) the he family ents must learn to advocate for patients within ealth care system to achieve the patient's and 's care goals, including, when appropriate, endgoals.
 (Core) IV.C.
-Curric ulum Organization and Resident Experiences IV.C.1.
-The curriculum must be structured to optimize resident educational experiences, the length of these experiences, and supervisory continuity.
-(Core) IV.C.1.a) Assignment of rotations must be of sufficient length to provide a quality educational experience, defined by continuity of patient care, ongoing supervision, longitudinal relationships with faculty members, and meaningful assessment and feedback, or as
+Curric culum Organization a nd Resident Experiences IV.C.1. st be structured to optimize resident educational ngth of these experiences, and supervisory IV.C.1.a) The program must ensure: IV.C.1.a).(1) adequ offs; ^{(C} ate supervision during times of transition and hand- IV.C.1.a).(2) contin uity of supervision at all participating sites; and, (Core) IV.C.1.a).(3) ure to and sufficient time in specialty clinics for nts.
+(Core)

 Background and Intent: In some specialties, frequent rotational transitions, inadequate continuity of faculty member supervision, and dispersed patient locations within the hospital have adversely affected optimal resident education and effective team-based care.
-The need for patient care continuity varies from specialty to specialty and by clinical situation, and may be addressed by the individual Review
+The need for patient care continuity varies from specialty to specialty and by clinical situation, and may be addressed by the individual Review Committee.